hamlet-io/docs/docs/getting-started/install.md

 <TabItem value="general">

-This section covers the general requirements and outlines what has been covered in the other tabs and can be used if you have different requirements from whats covered above.
+This section covers the general requirements and outlines what has been covered in the other tabs and can be used if you have different requirements from what's covered above.

-Read through the install links below and ensure that each of the installed parts are available on your PATH
+Read through the install links below and ensure that each of the installed parts is available on your PATH.

 | Name     | Install Link                                 | Version                  | Purpose                  |
 |----------|----------------------------------------------|--------------------------|--------------------------|